Implementing Multinomial Logistic Regression with PyTorch

 Let’s go over what just happened:

-5. Updated model parameters by simply calling step on the optimizer.
+call. - Updated model parameters by simply calling